Meet the CVTA Board Members

 |Carlo Luri, Director at Large

-Carlo moved to Nevada 15 years ago from New York City by way of Southern California.
-Prior to joining the CVTA he was active in other volunteer organizations such as the National Ski Patrol and Search and Rescue.
-Carlo’s favorite pastimes are skiing, bicycling, kayaking, and just about any other activity that can be enjoyed outdoors.
-He can often be found hiking the Fay-Luther trail with his wife, twin boys, and dog Lucy.
-When not out hiking he manages a local biofuels company and enjoys working on projects that address our environmental challenges.
+Carlo has been on the board of the Carson Valley Trails Association since 2011.
+Prior to joining the board he was active in other volunteer organizations such as the National Ski Patrol and Search and Rescue.
+Carlo’s favorite pastimes are skiing, cycling, kayaking, and just about any other activity that can be enjoyed outdoors.
+He is passionate about promoting the connection between trails and economic vitality and serves on the boards of the Carson Valley Visitors Authority and Carson Valley Chamber of Commerce.

 |Deby O’Gorman, Secretary